hoon0661/WeatherApp/README.md

 ## Features

 - User can sign up/login and edit user info.
-- A couple of third-party APIs have been used in the backend to provide weather information and COVID-19 data.
+- A few third-party APIs have been used in the backend to provide weather information and COVID-19 data.
 - User can view today's weather info, 5 days forecast
 - User can view COVID-19 data in US state level, US national level and global level.
 - This web app has a responsive UI using Bootstrap.